Established himself in Australia

 Another club record score

 In 2009 Goodwin was not having a particularly good season having scored just 282 runs in 19 innings at an average of 16.5 when he arrived in Taunton for the match against Somerset.
-Some club members were thinking that at 36 he had lost the sharpness of his eye but any reservations they had about Goodwin were quickly cast to one side as Goodwin scored a club record score of 335 not out, an improvement on his own personal record of 335 not out set in 2003.
-The score was the sixth-highest in the county championship and the Sussex total of 742 for 5 declared was their highest in the history of the club, beating the 705 scored against Surrey at Hastings in 1902.
-Goodwin’s partnership with Carl Hopkinson of 363 in 73 overs for the fourth wicket was another club record beating the record of 326 set by John Langridge and George Cox against Yorkshire in 1949.
+Some club members were thinking that at 36 he had lost the sharpness of his eye but any reservations they had about Goodwin were quickly cast to one side as Goodwin scored a club record score of 344* not out, an improvement on his own personal record set in 2003.
+The score was the sixth-highest in the county championship and the Sussex total of 742 for 5 declared was their highest in the history of the club, beating the 705-8dec scored against Surrey at Hastings in 1902.
+Goodwin’s partnership with Carl Hopkinson of 363 in 73 overs for the fourth wicket was another club record beating the record of 326 set by James Langridge and George Cox against Yorkshire in 1949.

 Goodwin played throughout the glory years becoming an indispensable part of the championship winning sides of 2003, 2006 and 2007.
 In the big scores he made, he showed himself to be one of Sussex’s all-time greats and was selected recently in the Cricket Museum’s Sussex All-Time Championship XI by curator Rob Boddie.
 In August 2012 Murray Goodwin was released by Sussex and he moved to Glamorgan.